 Levels 2 and up are going to depend on a number of factors.
 I know that sounds like waffling, but it isn’t really.
 Here’s why: Any additional training levels need to fit the manager’s particular needs.
 These needs could be improving interpersonal relations, meeting deadlines with greater accuracy, or improved delegation of responsibilities.
 Yet, you might be considering promoting this manager to a higher management level with a slightly different skill set.
 So, the needs could be points such as negotiating with other managers, preparing reports for board hearings, and public speaking.

 Thus, it is not effective to prepare long courses for Level 2+ management training.
-Rather, microlearning courses should be used to provide targeted training in short doses.
-Managers take the modules they need…and even ones they don’t need yet but are interested in.
+Rather, microlearning courses should be used to provide targeted training in short doses due to their effectiveness.
+Managers and supervisors take the modules they need… and even ones they don’t need yet but are interested in.

 Author and consultant Idowu Koyenikan has been quoted as saying, “You have to work on the business first before it works for you.”